The draft Bill will give effect to the policies set out in the Government’s Anti-Social Behaviour White Paper, Putting Victims First (Cm 8367).

 The Home Office has asked the Committee to report by mid-February so that the Bill can be re-drafted for possible inclusion in the 2013–14 legislative programme.
 The Committee is therefore carrying out this work to a very tight timetable which is largely beyond its control.

 Submissions must address the terms of reference.
 They should be in the format of a self-contained memorandum.
 Paragraphs should be numbered for ease of reference, and the document must include an executive summary.
-Further guidance on the submission of evidence can be found at www.parliament.uk/parliamentary_committees/witness.cfm.
+View further guidance on the submission of evidence.

 Submissions should be original work, not previously published or circulated elsewhere, though previously published work can be referred to in a submission and submitted as supplementary material.
 Once submitted, your submission becomes the property of the Committee and no public use should be made of it unless you have first obtained permission from the Clerk of the Committee.